 Q: What division should I sign my child up for?

-All of WHYBL’s Divisions are based on the player’s age as of 4/30/18 for ages 6 – 12 and 12/31/18 for age 5.
+All of WHYBL’s Divisions are based on the player’s age as of 4/30/2020 for ages 4 – 12 (must turn 5 by 12/31/2020).
 Normally, 5 and 6 year olds play in the Training League, 7 and 8 year olds play in the Instructional League, 9 and 10 year olds play in the Minor League and 11 and 12 year olds play in the Major League.
 However, some 8 and 10 year old players may be selected to play in a higher division based on their skill level (see “Playing Up” below”).
 Other factors may apply so please contact a League Vice President listed below with any specific questions.

 Q: Can my child play with friends?

 Teams in the Training and Instructional leagues are organized exclusively by elementary school and buddy requests.
 Buddy requests can be noted on the registration form.
 Teams in the Minor League are organized predominantly by elementary school but also consider playing ability to attempt to balance teams.
 School and buddy requests are not used for the Major League level.
-Those teams are picked through a draft process and players on those teams will play together for 2 – 3 years forming new friendships.
+Major League teams are selected using a draft process.

 Q: Will my child have to try out?